-On 12 July 2018, Yue Xing, a company jointly-owned by Mr. CT Lai and his associate, as landlord, and the Company, as tenant, entered into a leasing framework agreement ("Leasing Framework Agreement") in relation to the leasing of Yue Xing's offices to the Company and/or its subsidiaries for use as offices or other purposes in the PRC for a term commencing from 13 July 2018 to 30 June 2021 (both days inclusive).
+On 12 July 2018, Yue Xing, a company jointly-owned by Mr. CT Lai and his associate, as landlord, and the Company, as tenant, entered into a leasing framework agreement ("YX Leasing Framework Agreement") in relation to the leasing of Yue Xing's offices to the Company and/or its subsidiaries for use as offices or other purposes in the PRC for a term commencing from 13 July 2018 to 30 June 2021 (both days inclusive).

 Yue Xing is a company jointly-owned by Mr. CT Lai, an executive Director of the Company and his associate, and is therefore a connected person of the Company as defined under Chapter 14A of the Listing Rules.
 The annual rental income ("Annual Cap(s)") paid for the period from 13 July 2018 to 31 December 2018 is RMB3,500,000.
 The Annual Caps for the financial years ending 31 December 2019 and 2020 are RMB7,000,000 and RMB7,000,000 respectively, and the Annual Cap for the period from 1 January 2021 to 30 June 2021 is RMB3,500,000.
-For the year ended 31 December 2020, the rent paid by the Group to Yue Xing was HK\$7,028,000 (2019: HK\$6,649,000).
+As the business of the Group continues to develop, it is still necessary to continue to lease the offices in order to facilitate the Group's operations and continuing expansion.
+On 3 June 2021, the Company and Yue Xing entered into the supplemental leasing framework agreement ("YX Supplemental Leasing Framework Agreement") to renew and revise the annual caps in the YX Leasing Framework Agreement for a term of three years commencing from 1 July 2021 and will expire on 30 June 2024 (both days inclusive).
+The annual caps for the transactions for the period from 1 July 2021 to 31 December 2021, for the financial years ending 31 December 2022 and 2023 and for the period from 1 January 2024 to 30 June 2024 are RMB5,000,000, RMB10,000,000, RMB10,000,000 and RMB5,000,000, respectively.
+Please refer to the announcement of the Company dated 3 June 2021 for further details.
+For the year ended 31 December 2021, the rent paid by the Group to Yue Xing was HK\$7,886,000 (2020: HK7,028,000).
 The Company has complied with all disclosure requirements under Chapter 14A of the Listing Rules.

-The internal audit of the Group has reviewed the 2020 continuing connected transactions and the relevant internal control procedures in respect of the negotiation, review, approval, agreement, management, reporting and monitoring process of the 2020 continuing connected transactions, and is of the view that the 2020 continuing connected transactions were conducted in accordance with the terms of the Leasing Framework Agreement and in compliance with the internal control procedures.
+The internal audit of the Group has reviewed the 2021 continuing connected transactions and the relevant internal control procedures in respect of the negotiation, review, approval, agreement, management, reporting and monitoring process of the 2021 continuing connected transactions, and is of the view that the 2021 continuing connected transactions were conducted in accordance with the terms of the YX Leasing Framework Agreement and YX Supplemental Leasing Framework Agreement and in compliance with the internal control procedures.

-All the independent non-executive Directors of the Company, having reviewed the 2020 continuing connected transactions under the Leasing Framework Agreement and the findings provided by the Group's internal audit, confirmed that such transactions had been entered into (a) in the ordinary and usual course of business of the Group; (b) on normal commercial terms or better; and (c) according to the respective agreements governing them on terms that are fair and reasonable and in the interests of the shareholders of the Company as a whole.
+All the independent non-executive Directors of the Company, having reviewed the 2021 continuing connected transactions under the YX Leasing Framework Agreement and YX Supplemental Leasing Framework Agreement and the findings provided by the Group's internal audit, confirmed that such transactions had been entered into (a) in the ordinary and usual course of business of the Group; (b) on normal commercial terms or better; and (c) according to the respective agreements governing them on terms that are fair and reasonable and in the interests of the shareholders of the Company as a whole.